6dean/frontend-portfolio/README.md

 # Origins

-This webapp is totally an inspiration of leerob.io .
+This webapp is an inspiration of leerob.io (2022 website).